metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 which will be ignored if there is no highgui support.

-Caveat: checking for whether current OpenCV installation has highgui support is very lame, it merely tries to find the include file `opencv2/highgui.hpp` in the Include dirs.
+Caveat: checking for whether current OpenCV installation has highgui support is currently very lame, it merely tries to find the include file `opencv2/highgui.hpp` in the Include dirs.
 I have tried several methods (see \`\`\`Makefile.PL\`\`\`), for example [DynaLoader](https://metacpan.org/pod/DynaLoader) or [FFI::CheckLib](https://metacpan.org/pod/FFI%3A%3ACheckLib) can search for symbols in any library
 (e.g. searching for `imshow()` in `libopencv_highgui` or  `libopencv_world`).